yghlc/lingcaohuang/_pages/about.md

 - "Carbon release from abrupt thaw of frozen ground in the Arctic and its impacts on carbon neutrality", Hong Kong Research Grants Council (RGC) General Research Fund (GRF), 2025--2027.
 (PI)
 - "Using vision language models to automatically identify landslides from very high-resolution satellite imagery", CUHK Direct Grants, 2024--2025.
 (PI)

+Please contact me if you are interested in contributing to these projects and collaboration.

 <!---open source prjects--->
 ### My email addresses: